Eugene Laverty

-Eugene Laverty (born 3 June 1986) is a professional motorcycle road racer from Northern Ireland, the brother of Michael and John.
+Eugene Laverty (born 3 June 1986) is a former professional motorcycle road racer from Northern Ireland, the brother of Michael and John.

 For 2022, Laverty is contracted to ride for satellite BMW team Bonovo in World Superbike Championship.
 Midway through the season, Laverty announced his intended retirement at the end of 2022, partly due to poor race results, to continue with the same team as a co-owner and rider coach.

 During 2021, Laverty rode in some World Superbike events before his RC Squadra Corse team withdrew from racing; further rides later in the season were as a replacement for injured BMW factory rider Tom Sykes.

 Career

 Early career

 Born in Toomebridge, Northern Ireland, Laverty was runner-up in the 2004 British 125cc Championship.
 He had a successful year in 2006 aboard the Dunlop shod Red Bull Honda CBR600RR.
 He was a top challenger for the British Supersport title, but finished third overall behind Cal Crutchlow and Tom Sykes, with four wins.
 He had previously finished 9th overall as a series rookie in 2005.